oceanumeric/oceanumeric.github.io/docs/_blog/cordis-dataset.md

 This means that we lost half of observations each time we linked datasets by matching names for those datasets.

+After linking with patent dataset by setting each patent saved as one entry with its linked information, the sample size grows to
+$256813$ with 853 unique firms.

 ```r
 # load packages